SignalK/specification/gitbook-docs/permissions.md

 **The implementation of proper security is the responsibility of the Signal K software implementation provider.**

-By manipulating the `_attr` values for the signalk keys, and creating suitable users and groups a sophisticated and well proven security model for vessel data can be created.
+By manipulating the `_attr` values for the Signal K keys, and creating suitable users and groups a sophisticated and well proven security model for vessel data can be created.